 At its simplest, doing keyword research for your law firm allows you to find the terms that potential clients are using to locate the legal services they need.
 After you conduct your research, you strategically use those keywords in the content you write for your firm’s website.
 By using proven techniques, your site can rank more highly in search results for the terms that matter most, helping you to increase better-qualified leads.

 Google’s formula for ranking pages for keywords is based on a complex algorithm.
 So, to rank well, how you optimize your website must meet the always-evolving requirements of Google, while still providing your clients and prospects with the helpful information they need in a user-friendly manner.
-As requirements evolve, though, finding and using the best keywords remains at the heart of organic search engine optimization (SEO).
+As requirements evolve, though, finding and using the best keywords remains at the heart of organic attorney search engine optimization (SEO).

 You can find a more comprehensive look at law firm optimization in our SEO for lawyers guide.
 In this post, we’re focusing specifically on the nuts and bolts of the keyword research and selection process for attorneys.